-- A. Submittals shall be in conformance with the CONTRACT TERMS AND CONDITIONS and DIVISION 01 GENERAL REQUIREMENTS, except as modified herein. - B. Items required to be submitted by the Contractor for Approval as part of the installation plan include, but are not limited to, the following: - 1.
-Locations and mounting of all cameras. - 2.
-Text describing each element of the CCTV system. - 3.
-Field of view (FOW) diagrams for each CCTV that identifies horizontal and vertical distances as well as overlaps with other CCTV's. - 4.
-Block and lower-level diagrams, intended to show each typical configuration. - 5.
-Proposed equipment, identified by manufacturer and model. - 6.
-Text describing each element of the CCTV Camera - 7.
-Drawings, including detailed block and lower-level diagrams, intended to show each typical configuration, including integration into the existing CCTV System - 8.
-Identification and specification of all internal module-to-module data communications interfaces and all electrical interfaces - a. unmanaged switches are unacceptable. - b. work with RTD IT for approved interfaces and proper installation. - 9.
-Complete NVR/SVR storage calculations - 10.
-Values for all configurable settings
+A. Submittals shall be in conformance with the CONTRACT TERMS AND CONDITIONS and DIVISION 01 GENERAL REQUIREMENTS, except as modified herein.

+B. Items required to be submitted by the Contractor for Approval as part of the installation plan include, but are not limited to, the following:

+- 1. Locations and mounting of all cameras - 2.
+Text describing each element of the CCTV system - 3.
+Block and lower level diagrams, intended to show each typical configuration - 4.
+Proposed equipment, identified by manufacturer and model - 5.
+Text describing each element of the CCTV Camera

+6. Drawings, including detailed block and lower level diagrams, intended to show each typical configuration, including integration into the existing CCTV System

+7. Identification and specification of all internal module-to-module data communications interfaces and all electrical interfaces

+- a. unmanaged switches are unacceptable.

+- b. work with RTD IT for approved interfaces and proper installation.

+- 8. Complete NVR/SVR storage calculations

+- 9. Values for all configurable settings

-- 11. List of all lowest level replaceable units, each with MTBF - 12.
-Bill of materials - 13.
-Table showing each camera, its target, purpose and settings. - 14.
-Wattage calculations of camera POE usage on switch locations not to exceed 50% of switch POE capabilities, unless otherwise approved by RTD IT.
+- 10. List of all lowest level replaceable units, each with MTBF

+- 11. Bill of materials

+- 12. Table showing each camera, its target, purpose and settings.

+14. Wattage calculations of camera POE usage on switch locations not to exceed 50% of switch POE capabilities, unless otherwise approved by RTD IT.